- Get Involved

 Since its establishment in 2005, UULM-MD has worked for health care for all.
 Now is the time to educate ourselves and others about the implementation of The Patient Protection and Affordable Care Act (ACA), which we helped pass.
 Please review and share this information with others who may benefit.

-Beginning on October 1, 2013, the Maryland Health Connection, our state’s insurance exchange responsible for implementing the Affordable Care Act (ACA)—or “Obamacare”-- was operational.
+Beginning on October 1, 2013, the Maryland Health Connection, our state’s insurance exchange responsible for implementing the Affordable Care Act (ACA)—or “Obamacare”-- was opened.
 This is a one-stop shop for health coverage in Maryland......Read more......

 News from UUA Congregational Advocacy and Witness